garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Create Tendril
+Category: Create Eye

-When cast: Place a new TENDRIL in a location where you already have a TENDRIL.
+When cast: Place a new EYE in a location where you already have a EYE.

 ### Spread
 ```